-The 1988 Comprehensive Plan applied an Industrial land use designation to the overall Rochester-Grand Mound area (with a note indicating that industrial and other land uses are permitted in a mix).
+The 1988 Comprehensive Plan applied an Industrial land use designation to the overall Rochester-Grand Mound area.

 The 1995 Thurston County Comprehensive Plan established the Grand Mound Urban Growth Area (UGA), covering 950 acres in the vicinity of the I-5 interchange.
 This UGA met the criteria of an urban growth area as defined by the State Growth Management Act and it is specifically intended to support the sewer and water planning in Grand Mound.
 It encompasses most of the 1988 sewer service area and extends beyond it to capture adjacent lands capable of being developed with urban uses.
 It is also intended to support the community's overall goals of: